 This rigid-core correction is not small, and is not independent of the details of pseudopotential construction.
 Therefore, two different calculations of the bulk flexoelectric response cannot be directly compared unless this correction has been applied in both cases.
 Nevertheless, as long as the same pseudopotential is consistently used in the calculation, predictions of physical, experimentally measurable quantities should not be affected by this correction.
-In particular, we shall see in Sec.
-(2.6) than $O{L,\kappa}^{RCC}$ makes an equal and opposite contribution to the surface contribution.
-Because of this cancellation, the total (bulk and surface) flexovoltage response [see Eq.
-(61)] can be computed without the need for including this correction.
+In particular, we shall see in Section (2.6) than $O{L,\kappa}^{RCC}$ makes an equal and opposite contribution to the surface contribution.
+Because of this cancelation, the total (bulk and surface) flexovoltage response [see equation (61)] can be computed without the need for including this correction.

 The third question, regarding the physical nature of the resulting electric field, requires taking a closer look at some earlier works on the theory of absolute deformation potentials.^{18,19} (These can be regarded as the foundation of the modern theory of flexoelectricity, even if they were aimed at addressing a slightly different physical problem.)
 In a nutshell, if we wish to draw a band diagram of a crystal subjected to a strain-gradient deformation, knowledge of the macroscopic electrostatic field is not sufficient.
-Indeed, the relative location of the valence-band maximum or conductionband minimum with respect to the electrostatic reference is itself a function of the local strain (via the so-called band-structure term), which implies that each band will "see" a different electric field.
+Indeed, the relative location of the valence-band maximum or conduction-band minimum with respect to the electrostatic reference is itself a function of the local strain (via the so-called band-structure term), which implies that each band will "see" a different electric field, see Fig. 2.
 This means that one band edge may be perfectly flat, and the corresponding carriers feel no force whatsoever, even while the other band edge and/or the mean electrostatic potential can be strongly tilted.^m In fact, even a metal subjected to a strain gradient will generally have a nonzero internal macroscopic electric field arising from a gradient in the mean electrostatic potential, although no current will flow.
-Thus, one should be careful not to interpret the macroscopic electric field produced by the flexoelectric effect in a longitudinal acoustic wave as a "real" physical field: it is just the tilt of some arbitrary reference energy that may have little to do with the phenomenon of interest in a given specific case.
-Just as for the notion of a "flexoelectric field," care must be used when speaking of "shortcircuit" and "open-circuit" electrical boundary conditions, as these are ambiguous in
+Thus, one should be careful not to interpret the macroscopic electric field produced by the flexoelectric effect in a longitudinal acoustic wave as a "real" physical field; it is just the tilt of some arbitrary reference